StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 Method used to populate the address range.
 A specific value is defined for the left and right sides of the Road Element.

-Refer to the attributes described in :ref:`First House Number Type<First House Number Type>`.

 House Number Structure
 ^^^^^^^^^^^^^^^^^^^^^^